Events

 Ganesh Chaturthi

-Ganesh Chaturthi festival commemorating the birth of Sri Ganesha which is marked with the installation of His clay idol.
+Ganesh Chaturthi festival commemorates the birth of Sri Ganesha which is marked with the installation of His clay idol.
 Observances include chanting of Vedic hymns and Hindu texts and prayers and the vrata (fasting).
 Offerings and prasada from the daily prayers, that are distributed to the community, include sweets such as modak as it is believed to be a favourite of Ganesha.

 Sri Krishna Janmashtami